lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/permission.md

 Lake Formation permissions are managed using `GRANT` and `REVOKE` commands.
 They are granted at the database or table level and control access to specific data resources.

 There are two main types of Lake Formation permissions:
-- Metadata Access Permissions
+- **Metadata Access Permissions**: access to Data Catalog resources
-- Underlying Data Access Permissions
+- **Underlying Data Access Permissions**: ability to assume IAM roles associated with registered data locations

 ## Create database permissions